deeedob/thesis/content/10_introduction.md

    bool(CLAP_ABI *start_processing)(const struct clap_plugin *plugin);
 ```

-Lets deconstruct this function to get a deeper understanding.
-We define the
+To unpack this, the function outlines the calling convention for a function
-calling convention for a function pointer `start_processing`, which returns a
+pointer named `start_processing`.
+This pointer returns a `bool` and receives a
-`bool` and accepts a const pointer to the struct `clap_plugin`.
-Additionally
+constant pointer to the struct `clap_plugin` as an argument.
+Embedded within this
-there is the preprocessor macro CLAP_ABI, which has following definition:
+is the preprocessor macro CLAP_ABI, defined as:

 ```cpp
 #if !defined(CLAP_ABI)